Colombia TEFL Experience intern, Kristy, reveals the magic and mayhem of teaching English in Colombia.

 I hope I leave a positive lasting impression on my students in Colombia.

 If reading Kristy’s latest blog has made you think about taking the first step in becoming a TEFL teacher we say DO IT!
-Take a look at our range of TEFL courses here or follow in her footsteps and teach English in Colombia by booking your place on our next Colombia TEFL Experience.
+Take a look at our range of TEFL courses here to get qualified to teach English in Colombia.

 If I don’t have a degree what to do because I’m interested to go out there and help others.
 If I can get a clarity based on your requirements